MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 - `@{"Setting"="Print"; "Value"="Audit";}`
 - `@{"Setting"="UnallowedApps"; "Value"="notepad"; "value2"="Microsoft Notepad"}`

-When you use the values Block or Warn in this parameter, you also need to use the NotifyUser parameter.
+When you use the values Block or Warn in this parameter, you must also use the NotifyUser parameter.

 You can view and configure the available restrictions with the Get-PolicyConfig and Set-PolicyConfig cmdlets.